Ale Ads

 Carling's

 Full color 9 1/2" x 13" ad for their Red Cap Ale with the popular golfer Dr. Cary Middlecoff shown holding up a glass of ale.
-The ad has a headline of him saying "I've found out" and a smaller, black and white photo of another man saying "I've found out, too".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad has a headline of him saying "I've found out" and a smaller, black and white photo of another man, Edward Corriston, saying "I've found out, too".
+There are signed statements from both these men discussing what they think about their favorite ales.

 May 22, 1950